 SustainableBusinessModel.org is a platform made by dedicated researchers to support the growing community of experts interested in business models for sustainability.
 The following people are lending their hands to this project.

 Florian initiated SustainableBusinessModel.org.
-Florian is a Lecturer at ESCP Europe Business School, where he holds the Chair for Corporate Sustainability, and Research Fellow at the Centre for Sustainability Management (CSM), Leuphana University.
-As a member of the Strongly Sustainable Business Model Group (SSBMG) he is fully dedicated to one idea: to unfold the business model’s potential for corporate sustainability management and sustainable entrepreneurship – in theory and practice.
-In 2016, he co-edited an Organization & Environment special issue on “Business Models for Sustainability Innovation: Conceptual Foundations and the Case of Solar Energy“.
-Selected publications are available at Research Gate and SSRN.
-His article “Business Models for Sustainable Innovation“, together with Frank Boons, is among the most downloaded articles published in the Journal of Cleaner Production.
+Florian is a Lecturer at ESCP Europe Business School, where he holds the Chair for Corporate Sustainability, and Research Fellow at the Centre for Sustainability Management (CSM), Germany, and Copenhagen Business School (CBS), Denmark.
+Florian is fully dedicated to one idea: to unfold the business model’s potential for corporate sustainability management and sustainable entrepreneurship – in theory and practice.
+In 2016, he co-edited an Organization & Environment special issue on “Business Models for Sustainability”.
+He is also specialising in “Values-Based Innovation Management”.
+Selected publications are available from Research Gate and SSRN.
+His article “Business Models for Sustainable Innovation“, together with Frank Boons, is one of the most-cited articles on BMfS.

 Nancy is associate professor at TU Delft and senior research associate at the University of Cambridge, interested in sustainable business models and other ways to connect the challenges of sustainable consumption and production.
 She is also Fellow at the Cambridge Institute for Sustainability Leadership, which delivers executive education in sustainability.
 In 2013, Nancy was a visiting Fellow at Yale University, where she was lecturing, running workshops and conducting research on sustainable business models.
 Nancy is also blogging on http://nancybocken.com about her sustainability and business model research.